 Financial CounselingIf you need help paying your bill, you may talk to a financial counselor to see if you qualify for financial assistance, such as Medicaid or other federal, state, or local benefits coverage.
 The counselor can also see if you qualify for a Rice grant, an uninsured discount, or a payment plan.

 Notary PublicThe services of a notary are available for patients free of charge.
 For information, call Health Information Services at 320.231.4270 or the OB Unit at 320.231.4420.

 Advance DirectivesIf you are 18 or older and mentally competent, you have the right to make decisions about your medical treatment.
 If you want to control decisions about your health care, even if you are unable to make or state them yourself, you will need an Advance Directive.
 An Advance Directive contains your wishes if you lose the ability to make decisions for yourself.
-You can get this document by asking your nurse or social worker.
+Download the document here, or request a copy from your nurse or social worker.
 If you would like help completing the document, please contact one of our Rice volunteer facilitators at 320-231-4069.
 Learn more at www.HonoringChoices.org.

 Ethics CommitteeThe Ethics Committee is made up of physicians, nurses, social workers, chaplains, hospital board, administration, and community members who offer help in reaching decisions with difficult medical issues or end-of-life decisions.
 A consult from the Ethics Committee may offer an advisory recommendation, but it does not make treatment decisions.
 To contact the Ethics Committee, or request an ethics consult, call the hospital chaplain via the hospital switchboard at extension “0” or Administration at 320.231.4228.